Skip to navigation Skip to content

 Contacting both customers is a compulsory step in for all cases.

-The pre-registration interview is critically important as it is generally the first contact between the customer and Child Support, and establishes the basis for all future dealings.
+The pre-registration interview is generally the first contact between the customer and Child Support, and establishes the basis for all future dealings.
 Proper preparation is vital as it allows for the interview to focus on the individual circumstances of each customer.

 Although a range of topics can be covered with both the payer and payee the following issues must be discussed in every case.

-• For payees, it is important that they are given a full explanation about the benefits of private collection and the availability of a safety net in the event that this option does not work.
+• For payees, give an explanation about the benefits of private collection and the availability of a safety net in the event that this option does not work.
 Many payees initially elect for their case to be collectible because they don't think they have a choice.
-Where the payee chooses to elect for Child Support to collect, explain the payment cycle and that if the payer is compliant RIPC may be considered after 6 months.
+Where the payee chooses to elect for Child Support to collect, explain the payment cycle and that if the payer is compliant register initiated private collect may be considered after 6 months.
 If a payee elects for Child Support to collect payments, obtain bank account details

-During the interview Service Officers will need to make a judgement about which topics are relevant to each customer and also the level of detail that needs to be provided at the pre-registration stage.
-It is important that Service Officers use active listening skills to ensure that Service Officers fully address the customer's questions and concerns.
-Not all topics will be relevant to all customers and in many cases it is counterproductive to provide too much detail at this time.
+During the interview make a judgements about which topics are relevant to each customer and the level of detail that needs to be provided.
+Use active listening skills to make sure the customer's questions and concerns are addressed.

 4